awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 1. Install the driver by running `dpinst.exe`\.

-1. Open a command prompt or PowerShell session and run a “device sysprep”:
+1. Open a PowerShell session and run a “device sysprep”:

-   `start /wait rundll32.exe sppnp.dll,Sysprep_Generalize_Pnp.exe`
+   `start rundll32.exe sppnp.dll,Sysprep_Generalize_Pnp -wait`
 **Note**
 This step only performs a sysprep on the driver devices\.
 It does not perform a full sysprep\.